Thie1e/cutpointr/README.md

 Separate subgroups
 ------------------

-Cutpoints can be separately estimated on subgroups that are defined by a variable, `gender` in this case:
+Cutpoints can be separately estimated on subgroups that are defined by a third variable, `gender` in this case:

 ``` r
 opt_cut <- cutpointr(suicide, dsi, suicide, gender)